cloudmesh/classes/docs/source/i524/index.rst

 Overview
 --------

-This course studies software used in many commercial activities to related to Big Data.
-The backdrop for course relates to more than 300 software subsystems illustrated in Figure 1.
+This course studies software used in many commercial activities related to Big Data.
+The backdrop for course containes more than 370 software subsystems illustrated in Figure 1.

 .. figure:: bigdata.png